sopra-fs24-group-26/client/README.md

 ## High-level components

 In the client repository, the three key components are Manager, Scenes and Entity.
 The entry point and main game flow are handled in the core folder.
-For usability and extendability, we also defined types, constants, and helper functions that are stored in several subfolders and play an important role in our project.
+For usability and extendability, we also defined custom types, constants, and helper functions that are stored in several subfolders and play an important role in our project.

 ### Manager